[responsive_menu_pro]

 Full VAT invoice

-• Description of quantity & type of goods supplied or type & extent of services rendered.
+• Details of goods’ quantity & nature or description & scope of services provided.

-• Date of transaction or payment (if different from invoice date).
+• Transaction or payment date (if it varies from the invoice’s date).

-• Breakdown of VAT amount payable by VAT rate or exemption.
+• Detailing of VAT due by rate or any exemption.

-• Unit price of goods or services – exclusive of tax, discounts, or rebates (unless included in the unit price).
+• Per-unit cost of goods or services – excluding tax, discounts, or rebates (unless they’re part of the unit price)

 Selling into Germany?